corinne-carpenter/corinne-carpenter.github.io/index.md

+## Current Project

+Discovery and design of additives for novel polymer morphology and performance.
+Simulation of polymer crystallization kinetics in the presence of nucleating agents using LAMMPS.

 ## Background

 Researcher and Consultant in materials science and engineering, with specialization in computation and simulation.
 Experienced with mechanical, morphological, and thermodynamic analysis of polymeric, metallic, and organic materials systems.